Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

 ### Step 11: Create a task definition file(this defines how we provision an application)
+- A task definition is like a blueprint for your application.
+Each time you launch a task in Amazon ECS, you specify a task definition.
+The service then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.
 - Create a Task definition json file in , [aws/task-definitions/backend-flask.json]()
 {Make sure to change the values in the file as per your account, check from Docker compose file, and the image we created in the ECR repo for the backend}